junxit/us-congress-bills-115/metadata.md

 - 2017-11-08 — The Speaker designated the Honorable Randy Hultgren to act as Chairman of the Committee.
 - 2017-11-08 — The previous question was ordered pursuant to the rule.
 - 2017-11-08 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2017-11-09 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.